Creating a Job

 Server |

-Indicates the name of the Server that processes the job. |
+Defines the Control-M/Server or Control-M for z/OS name that processes the job. |

-Host /Host Group |
+Host/Host Group |

-Defines the name of an Agent Rules:
+Defines the Agent Rules:

 |